Area51 - Mike's Miscellaneous Projects 2025:

 Next I searched for and found the starter relay buried deep in the bowls of the machine, removed it and replaced it with a fresh unit.
 Now the tractor starts properly with the key, and other than the tangly location it was not a difficult repair.

-June 28th: The brakes on our Murano have been on the squealers for a couple weeks now.
-We had some time but today was the day to get new pads and rotors installed on all four corners.
+June 28th: The brakes on our Murano have been on the squealers for a couple weeks so today was the day to get new pads and rotors installed on all four corners.

 We weren't metal on metal but they were beyond the acceptable service limit and ready for fresh parts.
 We got great mileage and time out of the Automotive Supplies parts I installed a few years ago so I went with the same again this time around.